Evergreen Trees Make Great Wind Barrier, Privacy Fence & Noise Reducers

 A Pine For Every Pine Tree Lover

-Leyland Cyprus, spruce, and white pine all give the front or backyard an obvious country appeal.
+Virginia Pines, spruce pines, and white pine all give the front or backyard an obvious country appeal.
 White and spruce pine proliferate and are some of the tallest of the pine genus.
 Leyland Cyprus trees have unmistakable fronds that appear in delicate wisps from each extended branch.
 Spruce pines are noted for their unusual pyramidal shape and branches that extend ever upward in its quest for sunlight and moisture.
 White pines are also the most fire-resistant among pines.
 They have lovely, feathery long needles and beautifully elongated pine cones.
 These pine cones are prized for their scent as well as for decorative appeal in wreaths, centerpieces and as ornaments.

 Creating A Wall Or Fence From Pines